 Hannover University of Music, Drama and Media, Germany

 Monday 9th to Thursday 12th September 2019

-Following the success of the first international conference devoted to the music of Jewish prayer, at the University of Leeds in 2015, papers are now invited for the sequel, ‘Magnified and Sanctified II’ to be held at the University of Hannover from Monday 9th to Thursday 12th September 2019.
+Following the success of the first international conference at a mainstream University devoted to the music of Jewish prayer, in Leeds in 2015, the sequel, ‘Magnified and Sanctified II’ is to be held in Hannover in September 2019.

 Judit Frigyesi, Professor, Bar Ilan University, Ramat Gan Israel

 Mark Kligman, Mickey Katz Endowed Chair in Jewish Music; Director, the Lowell Milken Fund for American Jewish Music; Professor of Ethnomusicology and Musicology, UCLA Herb Alpert School of Music

 Eliyahu Schleifer, Professor Emeritus of Sacred Music and Director of the School of Sacred Music, HUC-JIR/Jerusalem